pete0emerson/hashipoc/README.md

 `haproxy.sh` installs haproxy.

-`consul.sh`, `haproxy.sh`, `vault.sh`, and `nomad.sh` install those four packages with supervisor config files to manage their processes.
+`consul.sh`, `haproxy.sh`, `vault.sh`, `nomad.sh`, and `hashi-ui.sh` install those five packages with supervisor config files to manage their processes.
 Some vault token generation, policy generation, and secret creation also happens in `vault.sh`.

 `consul-template.sh` installs consul-template, which monitors service changes in consul and reconfigures and reloads haproxy accordingly.